 '''

-// Suppose that Q and R are registered with the Autofac container.
+// Suppose that Q and R are registered with the Autofac container,

 // but int and P are not.
 You need to provide those at runtime.

 public class B

 public B(int id, P peaDependency, Q queueDependency, R ourDependency) {}

 public void DoSomething() {}

 public class A

 // Note Q and R aren't in this factory.

 Func<int, P, B> bFactory;

 public A(Func<int, P, B> bFactory) { bFactory = bFactory }

 public void M(P existingPea)

 // The Q and R will be resolved by Autofac, but the int

 // and P get provided by you as parameters here.

 var b = bFactory(42, existingPea);

 b.DoSomething();

 }

 }

 '''

-Autofac determines what values to use for the constructor args solely based on the type (like TypedParameter).
+Internally, Autofac determines what values to use for the constructor args solely based on the type and behaves as though we've temporarily defined the input values for resolution.
 A consequence of this is that auto-generated function factories cannot have duplicate types in the input parameter list.
-For example, say you have a type like this:
+See below for further notes on this.